mwkpe/rand/cpp_guide/cpp_guidelines.md

 string html_header;  // This also applies to acronyms string HTML_header;  // No
 ```
-* Variable names should clearly reflect the content of the variable.
+* Variable names should clearly reflect the content of the variable
-* Don't remove vowels or needlessly shorten words, e.g. `rcvd_bytes`.
+* Don't remove vowels or needlessly shorten words, e.g. `rcvd_bytes`
-* Class member variables should be suffixed with an underscore.
+* Class member variables should be suffixed with an underscore
 ```C++
 class Vehicle
 {